dylsteck/DylanContentGraph/Thoughts/The Boom of Farcaster's Developer Community.md

 Coming up over the next few months, a few key releases to look out for include:

 -  Web Client: The team has been working on a web client that could potentially be previewed in the next month with a focus at first on read-only support for sharing, [according to](https://sharecaster.xyz/0xfd329f30e7c5673a007e0a43b429cb6a294a4f61c1341132e55a7d9ca05d82b6) Farcaster co-founder Varun Srinivasan.
-- AMPs: A way to boost a user for a given period of time — [a different type of following system](https://farcasterxyz.notion.site/Thoughts-on-follows-amps-f0d43b75be7c4bd8b70e9017b46d16ad)Rebrand: The team is looking to change the name of their clients so that it is different than the name of the protocol.
+- AMPs: A way to boost a user for a given period of time — [a different type of following system](https://farcasterxyz.notion.site/Thoughts-on-follows-amps-f0d43b75be7c4bd8b70e9017b46d16ad)
+- Rebrand: The team is looking to change the name of their clients so that it is different than the name of the protocol.
 The new name has yet to be announced.
 - Hubs & Mainnet: Two of the largest releases are the release of hubs, Farcaster’s network nodes, and mainnet integration.
 Hubs could launch in Q2 and mainnet contracts could launch in H2([source](https://sharecaster.xyz/0xb3e95ad0d63d7e77b0bbfdd2ffda695f92bf0d581760a8bd20f70a7a415206f2)).

 Looking beyond the horizon, if all goes well for the protocol then you can imagine Farcaster as an identity layer that can be plugged into different types of social apps.
 As you go to do different things in different apps, say you’re looking for music or writing articles or following a particular sport, your friends move with you.
 And when you go back to other apps, you can even see content from other apps without leaving where you are.
 What if a Farcaster client could embed an [Unlonely](https://unlonely.app) clip UI every time you posted an Unlonely link?
 What if a web3 Spotify showed you what your closest friends on Farcaster were listening to, or if a Farcaster-powered Venmo alternative let you send money to friends — even to DAOs?